 Getting to Dublin

 If you’re coming from Northern Ireland as we were, it’s equally as cheap to travel to Dublin and you won’t even have to worry about flights.
-Just hop on the Translink train in Belfast and you’ll be in Dublin in under three hours for around $20 USD per person.
+Just hop on the Translink train in Belfast and you’ll be here in under three hours for around $20 USD per person.

 Be prepared to blow the majority of your holiday budget on your accommodations in Dublin if you want to stay in the city center.
 A place to sleep in this city does not come cheap.
 In fact, it’s the first place we’ve been where we couldn’t even find a good deal via Airbnb.
 (They’re pretty equivalent to hotel prices, which is nuts.)